Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning For Trajectory Data Management

-$\circ$ \emph{Free Space}: Methods in this type measure the similarity of raw trajectories in free space, often converting them into cell trajectories for practical manipulation.
-They can be categorized into SSL-based and SL-based approaches.
-SSL-based methods learn robust trajectory representations directly from unlabeled trajectories, eliminating reliance on manually crafted heuristic rules. t2vec~\cite{trajsimi_t2vec} is the first deep learning model which adopts SSL by generating similar trajectory training pairs through subsampling.
-RSTS~\cite{trajsimi_rsts}, Tedj~\cite{trajsimi_tedjopurnomo}, and At2vec~\cite{trajsimi_at2vec} enhance t2vec from perspectives such as time, multi-granularity, and POI similarity, respectively.
-These methods are generally considered reconstruction-based approaches.
-Recently, CL-Tsim~\cite{trajsimi_cltsim} introduces a contrastive method to learn discriminative trajectory representations by creating positive and negative training samples.
-TrajCL~\cite{trajsimi_trajcl} and TrajRCL~\cite{li2023self} introduce various trajectory augmentation and contrastive learning methods to jointly capture trajectory similarity from spatial and structural perspectives.
-Moreover, CSTRM~\cite{trajsimi_cstrm} employs a shallow transformer encoder, while TrjSR~\cite{trajsimi_trjsr} transforms trajectories into images, both models aim to capture multi-scale similarity.
-Considering practical scenarios, Play2vec~\cite{trajsimi_play2vec} further learns the similarity of motion trajectory datasets and applies it to sports match analysis.
-SL-based methods can efficiently approximate existing heuristic measurements.
-NEUTRAJ~\cite{trajsimi_neutraj}, the pioneer in this category, adapts an RNN model with a spatial attention memory module to learn correlation between spatially proximate trajectories.
-Traj2SimVec~\cite{trajsimi_traj2simvec} and~\cite{trajsimi_chen_iotj} further improve NEUTRAJ in terms of data pre-processing and training efficiency.
-After that, TMN~\cite{trajsimi_tmn} proposes an attention-based matching module to directly learn the correlation between points in two trajectories.
-T3S~\cite{trajsimi_t3s} also combines LSTM with a plain self-attention model to learn trajectory representations in Euclidean and grid spaces.
-Unlike previous methods, TrajGAT~\cite{trajsimi_trajgat} introduces a graph-based self-attention model, representing each trajectory as a graph.
-It employs a quadtree to partition space into different-sized grid cells, capturing fine-grained dependencies between points.
+$\circ$ \emph{Free Space}: These methods measure the similarity of raw trajectories in free space, often converting them to cell trajectories for processing.
+They are categorized into SSL-based and SL-based approaches.
+SSL-based methods learn robust trajectory representations directly from unlabeled trajectories without relying on heuristic rules. t2vec~\cite{trajsimi_t2vec} pioneered the adoption of SSL by generating similar training pairs through subsampling.
+RSTS~\cite{trajsimi_rsts}, Tedj~\cite{trajsimi_tedjopurnomo}, and At2vec~\cite{trajsimi_at2vec} enhanced t2vec by incorporating time, multi-granularity, and POI similarity, respectively; these are generally considered reconstruction-based.
+Recently, CL-Tsim~\cite{trajsimi_cltsim} introduced a contrastive method to learn discriminative representations by creating positive and negative training samples.
+TrajCL~\cite{trajsimi_trajcl} and TrajRCL~\cite{li2023self} introduced various augmentation and contrastive learning methods to jointly capture spatial and structural similarity.
+Furthermore, CSTRM~\cite{trajsimi_cstrm} used a shallow transformer encoder, while TrjSR~\cite{trajsimi_trjsr} transformed trajectories into images; both aim to capture multi-scale similarity.
+For practical scenarios, Play2vec~\cite{trajsimi_play2vec} learns motion trajectory similarity, applying it to sports match analysis.
+SL-based methods efficiently approximate existing heuristic measurements.
+NEUTRAJ~\cite{trajsimi_neutraj}, the pioneer, adapted an RNN with a spatial attention memory module to learn correlations between spatially proximate trajectories.
+Traj2SimVec~\cite{trajsimi_traj2simvec} and~\cite{trajsimi_chen_iotj} improved NEUTRAJ's pre-processing and training efficiency.
+Subsequently, TMN~\cite{trajsimi_tmn} proposed an attention-based matching module to directly learn point-to-point correlation between two trajectories.
+T3S~\cite{trajsimi_t3s} combined LSTM with self-attention to learn representations in Euclidean and grid spaces.
+Unlike prior methods, TrajGAT~\cite{trajsimi_trajgat} introduced a graph-based self-attention model, representing trajectories as graphs, and used a quadtree to partition space for capturing fine-grained dependencies.